Skip to main content

 ACX offers three payment structures:

-- Royalty share plus.
-A hybrid: reduced upfront payment plus a smaller royalty split.
+• Royalty share plus.
+A hybrid: reduced upfront payment plus a 50/50 royalty split.

 Pros

-- Audible distribution.
+• Audible distribution.
 ACX is the direct path to Audible, the world's largest audiobook platform.
-Your audiobook gets listed on Audible and Amazon automatically.
+Your audiobook gets listed on Audible, Amazon, and Apple Books automatically.

-- Established platform.
-ACX has been around since 2011.
+• Established platform.
+ACX has been operating since 2011.
 The process is well-documented, and there's a large community of authors sharing their experiences.

 Cons